beporter/slc-code-challenge/README.md

 #### Wordpress Packagist

-@TODO: These instructions would work if the project was public and published in the [Plugins Directory](https://wordpress.org/plugins/) (and mirrored to [WordPress Packagist](http://wpackagist.org/)).
+@TODO: These instructions require the project being public and published in the [Plugins Directory](https://wordpress.org/plugins/) (and mirrored to [WordPress Packagist](http://wpackagist.org/)).

 If you're using Composer to manage WordPress, add this plugin to your project's dependencies.
 Run: